psecio/dl-array-intro/content/step1.md

 ---
-title: Defining Arrays
+title: "Defining Arrays"
-file: step1.php
+file: "step1.php"
-objective: Add two new string values to the array: `test1` and `test2`
+objective: "Add two new string values to the array: `test1` and `test2`"
 ---

 The first step to using arrays in PHP is to learn about what they are and how they're defined.
 An array in PHP is a set of values held in a special type of variable.
 These values can be just about anything including: